AGM-88 HARM: Stand-in Attack Weapon

-In May 2022, the USAF awarded contracts to L3Harris Technologies, Lockheed Martin, and Northrop Grumman to begin the first phase of development for the Stand-in Attack Weapon (SiAW), which will be the successor to the AARGM-ER.
-While previous HARMs were meant to attack air defense radars, the SiAW will have a broader target set including ballistic missile launchers, cruise and anti-ship missile launchers, GPS jamming platforms, and anti-satellite systems.
+In May 2022, the USAF awarded contracts to L3Harris Technologies, Lockheed Martin, and Northrop Grumman to begin the first phase of development for the Stand-in Attack Weapon (SiAW).
+While previous HARMs were meant to attack air defense radars, the SiAW will have a broader target set including theater ballistic missile launchers, cruise and anti-ship missile launchers, GPS jamming platforms, and anti-satellite systems.
 It will have a shorter range than standoff weapons, being fired by an aircraft after penetrating enemy airspace.
 The SiAW will fit inside the F-35's internal weapon bays.
 The Air Force plans to have an operational weapon by 2026.
+Northrop Grumman was chosen to continue development of the SiAW in September 2023, and it will be derived from the AARGM-ER.
+Lockheed Martin's offering for the program was the hypersonic Mako missile.